gamesbook/pyprototypr/README.rst

     PageBreak()
     Save()

-and is designed to produce a single, blank A4-sized page in a PDF.
+and is designed to produce a single, blank, A4-sized page in a PDF.

 It should create an output file called ``example1.pdf``, which will appear in the same directory as the script.
 You should be able to open and view this file using